janaavula/Jupyteraws/README.md

-# Simple Jupyter with Docker
+# Jupyter Notebook Setup with Docker

 How to use Docker to serve a Jupyter notebook from AWS
 ```